-Anyone can carry any Item, but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "I Hand" Items (or one "2 Hands" Item) . . . unless you have a card that lets you ignore these limits, such as Cheat!, or unless one of the cards says otherwise.
+Anyone can carry any Item (except for extra Big Items; see below), but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" Items (or one "2 Hands" Item) . . . unless you have a card that lets you ignore these limits, such as Cheat!, or unless one of the cards says otherwise.
 If you are carrying two Headgear cards, for instance, you can equip only one of them at a time.